23rd November 2020

 “Well, how do I know ?
 I had my back to her.
 Anyway, I hit Kinski’s and I hit it hard that night.
 Probably why I had the fire and almost died.”

 At this point, as Richard could have predicted, Chris broke off, ostensibly to take a drink and light a new cigarette, but really to build excitement.
 Richard refused to ask, waiting to see how long it would take Chris to follow up.
 Then Chris recognised some new people who had walked in, and began speaking to them.
-But if Richard was curious, he knew that Chris must be equally anxious to get to finish his ever-evolving tale.
+But if Richard was curious, he knew that Chris must be equally excited to return to his ever-evolving tale.

-“To recap, Ute is with Georg, you drown you sorrows and end up in a ring of fire.
+“To recap, Ute is with Georg, you drown your sorrows and end up in a ring of fire.
 Tonight’s session is brought to you by the songs of Johnny Cash.”

 “What do you want to hear first ?
 The Ute saga, how our hero killed the evil beast and saved the princess, or how I battled the all-consuming fire, representing the flames of my passion ?
 Pretty symbolic stuff, hey ?”

-“Don’t get cocky !
-Get on with it.
+“Just get on with the bloody story.
+We’re scientists, we deal in facts.
 Tell me in chronological order.
 So, you come here, get hammered, go home and … ?”

 “And start a fire in the Ofen.
 You’ve seen all the wood in the flat ?”